AntonyIS/AntonyIS/README.md

     * [Website](https://main.d3heso5i1vld9v.amplifyapp.com)
 ### Current Project (Notelify app)
 Building  a Medium.com clone called Notelify using Golang in the backend and ReactJS + Typscript in the frontend.
 Other technologies being used are AWS, Docker, K8.
 The backend built using Golang, is made up of several microservices.
-Each microservice will use the hexagonal architecture.
+Each microservice uses the hexagonal architecture.
 Below is the list of services being used
 1. [Client service](https://github.com/AntonyIS/notlify-frontend)
 1. [User Service](https://github.com/AntonyIS/notlify-user-svc)
 2. [Article Service](https://github.com/AntonyIS/notlify-content-svc)